grapefruitzinnia/i-requested-my-letters-for-tri-i-and-bme--these-will-be-in-very-soon/README.md

 reminder emails sent just now

 BME 2/3 LoR are in 🥳
-Tri-I 1/3 LoR are in 🥳
+Tri-I 2/3 LoR are in 🥳

+third one will go in the next week or so